artur-shlyapnikov/simgrep/README.md

 `simgrep` is a command-line tool for semantic search in local files.
 It finds text snippets based on meaning, not just exact keywords.

-It supports quick one-off searches and persistent indexing for a default project.
+It supports quick one-off searches and persistent indexing.
+A default project is created automatically, and you can manage additional projects.

 See the [Architecture Document](docs/architecture.md) for more details.